Pane Bianco with Sun-Dried Tomatoes

 pane bianco with sun-dried tomatoespane bianco with sun-dried tomatoespane bianco with sun-dried tomatoespane bianco with sun-dried tomatoes

-• Place the dough in a lightly greased bowl cover with plastic or damp towel.
+• Place the dough in a lightly greased bowl cover with plastic or a damp towel.

 • Let it rise until it’s doubled in size, for about 45 to 60 minutes.